 -

-Fiscal Intermediaries -- The aide is not an employee of a home care agency, but is instead an independent contractor, who is paid wages and benefits by a "fiscal intermediary," an entity that contracts with either the county or a managed care plan to provide services authorized by that county or managed care plan.
-It is the fiscal intermediary that pays the aide wages and benefits.
-Until March 2025, there have been about 600 - 700 FIs in NYS, many of which are members of the trade group CDPAANYS - see their online list statewide.
-However, see below changes coming in 2025 that will close most FI's down - with transition to a SINGLE FI.
-This includes most FI agencies on HRA's list - will be closing -- these are CDPAP vendor agencies contracted with HRA to provide fee-for-service CDPAP care.
+What is a Fiscal Intermediary? -- The aide is not an employee of a home care agency, but is instead an independent contractor, who is paid wages and benefits by a "fiscal intermediary," an entity that contracts with either the county or a managed care plan to provide services authorized by that county or managed care plan.
+It is the fiscal intermediary that pays the aide wages and benefits, based on the plan of care developed by the county or managed care plan..

 -